-JusTea is all about relationships.
-And we are so fortunate to have formed a partnership with a local company called PotteryWorks.
-I sat down with the founder/owner Dee, and learned a bit about what makes PotteryWorks so special.
+JusTea is all about relationships and we are so fortunate to have formed a partnership with a local organization called PotteryWorks.

 PotteryWorks is a collective of artists overcoming disability through their art.
 PotteryWorks is closely linked with an organization called the Community Living Society.
 CLS offers personalized support and employment to adults living with disabilities.
 For more information on the Community Living Society, visit their website here.

 PotteryWorks was started in 2000 after Dee (the program director) felt a disconnect between the two worlds in which she worked: as a professional artist, and in group home care.
 A talented potter and painter herself, she wanted to create a means of combining the two worlds.
 Dee happened to be channel surfing one day, and landed on an episode of Oprah.
 The episode was centered around the theme of living one’s life with purpose.
 This spoke to her, and the idea of using her artistic talents as a means of support for those living with disabilities was born.